Background pattern

 1. Monitor blood pressure.

-2. Consider premedication.
-Premedication should include the administration of prophylactic atropine and, depending on the convenient amounts of local anesthetic to be injected, a short-acting barbiturate.
+2. Take into account premedication.
+Premedication should include the prophylactic administration of atropine and - depending on the convenient quantities of local anesthetic to be injected - a short-acting barbiturate.

-3. If necessary, suspend anticoagulant administration before administering the local anesthetic.
+3. If necessary, suspend the administration of anticoagulants before the administration of the local anesthetic.

-4. Observe general and specific contraindications for various local or regional anesthesia methods.
+4. Observe the general and specific contraindications for the various methods of local or regional anesthesia.

-For epidural anesthesia, a test dose should be administered, consisting of 3 - 4 ml of a local anesthetic with added adrenaline (1: 200,000) before the full dose, as intravascular injection of adrenaline is rapidly recognized due to increased heart rate.
-Heart rate should be measured repeatedly until 5 minutes after administration of the test dose.
+For epidural anesthesia, a test dose should be administered, which consists of 3 - 4 ml of a local anesthetic with added adrenaline (1: 200,000) before the complete dose, since an intravascular injection of adrenaline is quickly recognized due to the increase in heart rate.
+The heart rate should be measured repeatedly until 5 minutes after the administration of the test dose.

 Precautions should be taken to avoid accidental intravascular injection.
 Careful aspiration and a test dose are essential.